inviwo/inviwo/modules/json/readme.md

-Adds support for conversion of Inviwo objects (properties)  to and from JSON.
+Adds support for conversion of glm types and Inviwo objects (properties) to and from JSON.